konimi7/ChromeScraper/README.md

+# What?

+A proof of concept to scrape web pages using Chrome.

 # Why?

 In my (very) limited experience, scraping websites beyond logins can be very difficult in Python, particularly where client side code execution is required for authentication where tools such as [ghost.py](http://jeanphix.me/Ghost.py/) are required to effectively emulate a full browser.